The Applicant Guide: Tank-mix recommendations on product labels

 These data can be considered under the first application to be considered for the active substance (a.s.) or any subsequent application for a product containing that active substance.

 Once the first convenience tank-mixture has been authorised for any product with that a.s., subsequent convenience tank-mixes for any products must also be supported by physical compatibility data.
-However, we do not need to see these data in full but will accept a Compatibility Assurance Statement(CAS) - a statement certifying that data or evidence is available to demonstrate that the products in the proposed mixture are physically compatible.
-The underlying data must be available for submission if requested by CRD.
+However, we do not need to see these data in full.
+We will accept a Compatibility Assurance Statement(CAS) - a statement certifying that data or evidence is available to demonstrate that the products in the proposed mixture are physically compatible.
+The underlying data must be available for submission if requested by HSE.
 A CAS must be submitted whenever you submit a new label containing new convenience tank-mixes with an application.

 The 'convenience tank-mix' section must make it clear that the listed mixes supported only by physical compatibility data are 'physically and chemically compatible'.